Male Pattern Baldness: Symptoms and Causes

 Should I See My Healthcare Provider If I See Signs of Male Pattern Baldness?

-By talking to your healthcare provider as early as you can, you’ll be able to get started and treat your hair loss, helping you slow down or prevent any recession or balding.
+By talking to your healthcare provider as early as you can, you’ll be able to get started and treat your hair loss, helping you to slow down or prevent any recession or balding.

 Diagnosis of Male Pattern Baldness